mosip/documentation/docs/README.md

 # Inji

-In this fast-paced and increasingly interconnected world, it has become essential for governments to make the resident's access to rights and services as efficient as possible.

-From healthcare to financial equity, international travel and aid, every service requires residents to be able to verify their identity.

-Citizens today often carry multiple forms of physical ID, each needed to access a different right and service.
+In the current dynamic and globalized world, it is crucial to enhance residents' access to vital services such as healthcare, financial equality, global travel, and assistance.
+An essential requirement for accessing these services is the authentication of individuals' identity.
+At present, individuals often manage multiple physical identification documents, each necessary for different rights and services.

-**Introducing Inji** – a mobile application **(MOSIP Resident app)** that stores all forms of ID and credentials in a single digital wallet, allowing identity verification through just a selfie!
+Introducing **Inji**, a mobile application specifically created to streamline all types of identification and credentials into one digital wallet.
+This innovative solution allows for identity verification through a straightforward selfie.

-**What does Inji mean?** In Korean, Inji means `knowing` or `recognizance`.
+**What does Inji mean?**

+In Korean, Inji means `knowing` or `recognizance`.
 Hence, the word _Inji_ resonates with the purpose it has been built for.

-### Benefits of Inji
+### Key advantages of Inj

-• Can be used as a **user wallet** to store credentials.
+- Serves as a secure **user wallet** for storing and managing ID credentials.

-• Allows for **onboarding of signed ID credentials** from the server.
+- Streamlines the process of **obtaining authenticated ID credentials** from the server.

-• Supports **decentralized ID verification** through offline sharing.
+- Supports **decentralized ID verification** through offline sharing.

-• Can be used to **register for social benefits** on government portals (such as pension or healthcare services, and complete security checks at airports).

-• Residents can also provide **explicit consent** on what data is shared with service providers, to protect their privacy.

-To summarize, Inji is:

-* a convenient, safe, and cost-effective way to carry all IDs in a single place.
+- Allows users to have full control over the data shared with service providers, ensuring **privacy protection**.

+- Facilitates **seamless access** to multiple websites and services using the same login information, enhancing convenience and security.

+- **Simplifies the registration process** for government benefits (like pensions or healthcare services) and improves efficiency in airport security checks.

-* pre-integrated with MOSIP and able to work with any other ID system through a designed integration exercise.
+In summary, Inji provides a practical, reliable, and cost-efficient solution for consolidating various forms of identification.
+It seamlessly integrates with MOSIP and can easily adapt to other ID systems through a dedicated integration process.
-* a local and decentralized way to verify identity.
-* inclusive of those in remote areas without network coverage.

-Through solutions like Inji, the team remains committed to developing safe, trusted, and inclusive technology, bringing us closer to a truly equitable world.

-Credentials on the Inji (mobile app) need to be downloaded once.
-Then, the app can be used to verify online and offline IDs at any time, eliminating the dependence on network coverage.
+Moreover, Inji operates locally and in a distributed manner, serving individuals in remote locations with limited network accessibility.
+The credentials stored within the Inji mobile app only require a one-time download, allowing the app to verify both online and offline IDs at any given moment, eliminating the need for network connectivity.